 6 things to do these school holidays on the Gold Coast

-Catch the end of Swell Sculpture Festival in Currumbin, which wraps up on Sunday 21 September, to see awesome sculptures lining the beach.
-Then head to the Currumbin Rock Pools – one of the best hidden secrets on the coast.
+If you are on the Gold Coast during the September holidays catch the end of the Swell Sculpture Festival in Currumbin, to see awesome sculptures lining the beach.
+The festival wraps up towards the second last weekend in September.
+If you still have some energy to burn then head to the Currumbin Rock Pools – one of the best-hidden secrets on the coast.
 Pack a picnic and enjoy lunch under the shade of the trees and if you’re ready to brave the water, jump in for a swim.

 6. Whale spotter

-The most exciting natural show on earth is travelling past the Gold Coast right now so jump aboard one of the whale watching tour boats to get in on the action.
-Thousands of happy humpbacks whales are currently on the move back to Antarctica after travelling up to the Great Barrier Reef on their annual visit and can be seen playing off the coast until November.
+The most exciting natural show on earth travels past the Gold Coast during the winter and spring school holidays so jump aboard one of the whale watching tour boats to get in on the action.
+You’ll be able to witness some of the happy humpbacks whales on the move back to Antarctica after travelling up to the Great Barrier Reef on their annual visit and can be seen playing off the coast until November.